 This is another great lure and is especially popular around the Channel Islands area where the bass fishing can be all year round.
 In fact, once when I posted on a popular social media platform I asked ‘What was everyone’s favourite go-to lure’?
 And you guessed it it was the Skerries Eel.
 One thing I will say is that all of these soft plastic weedless lures will still get snagged in shallow rocky water where there is a strong tide run.
-My last lure fishing outing I lost two in two casts not good and an expensive waste of money.
+In my last lure fishing outing, I lost two in two casts not good and an expensive waste of money.
 I was warned.

 #4.
 Albie Snax

-The Albie Snax is one of the most popular soft plastics lures out there.
+The Albie Snax is one of the most popular soft plastic lures out there.
 For some reason when the conditions are right the bass just loves them.
-The Albie Snax can be fish a number of ways to get the bass to strike.
+The Albie Snax can be fished in a number of ways to get the bass to strike.
 You can let them sink right to the bottom and let them drift around with the tide run.
-Or, you can use them as a surface lure by retrieving slightly faster so they are on the surface.
+Or, you can use them as a surface lure by retrieving them slightly faster so they are on the surface.
 Either way, the Albie Snax is a must-have lure.
 I have so many lures it gets annoying trying to figure out what lures to take with me, but this is always going to be in my lure box.
 The hooks are the twist-lock type as shown in the diagram.

 #5 Gary Yamamoto Senko

 Either way, it’s still a great lure to have in your arsenal.
-I found you get fewer snags with the weedless lures apart from the Savage Gear Eel that definitely does.
+I found you get fewer snags with the weedless lures apart from the Savage Gear Eel which definitely does.
 I’ve lost quite a few, but still an awesome lure.
-And like I also mentioned that being just a single hook is such a time saver for unhooking the fish and more importantly, less damaging for our beloved bass.
-Thousand off lure anglers are switching to soft plastic weedless lures as their first choice straight from the lure box.
+And like I also mentioned being just a single hook is such a time saver for unhooking the fish and more importantly, less damaging for our beloved bass.
+Thousand-of lure anglers are switching to soft plastic weedless lures as their first choice straight from the lure box.
 There are still a large number of weedless lures out there that I haven’t mentioned like the OSP Dolive Stick, another awesome lure.